 Nicole isn’t the only one who talked to us about the qualities of an ideal Product Manager.
 Our alumni, some of which have already received multiple promotions or took better opportunities since working with us, as well as our instructor and influencer partners, have been contributing to this discussion ever since we started Product Gym.
 In fact, our curriculum and core values are centered around these principles.

-These are the top qualities that will set a great Product Manager apart from an average Product Manager:
+Let’s take a look at the top qualities that will set a great Product Manager apart from an average product manager: